paulimhoff/paulimhoff.github.io/_pages/about.md

 * Agent-based modeling and simulation
 * Public transportation operation & planning

 For Prospective Students
 ======
-* I am always looking for PhD, master, visitors, and interns who are excited about machine learning for smart transportation.
+* I am looking for PhD, master, visitors, and interns who are excited about machine learning for smart transportation.
 If you're interested, please send me an email or apply through the [McGill uApply](https://www.mcgill.ca/uapply) system.
 Please use "Prospective PhD student [Your name]" as your email subject.
 * See [more info about Civil Engineering @ McGill University](https://www.mcgill.ca/civil/grad).

 Recent Papers